top of page

 IMG_9650.jpg

-Jasmine is a John Wells Fellow at the Carnegie Mellon University School of Drama, pursuing her MFA in Directing, and will graduate in May of 2024.
-In 2023, Jasmine was a New Hazlett Theatre CSA Artist with her new play Painting Lessons: A Fantasia with My Dying Father, a recipient of the Frank Ratchye Further Fund Micro-grant for research supporting the creation of a new documentary-theatre piece centering on the lived experiences of millennials born into the Unification Church, and created a modern adaptation of A Doll's House as her MFA Thesis.
+Recently, Jasmine was a New Hazlett Theatre CSA Artist with her new play Painting Lessons: A Fantasia with My Dying Father, a recipient of the Frank Ratchye Further Fund Grant for research supporting the creation of a new documentary-theatre piece centering on the lived experiences of millennials born into the Unification Church, and created a modern trad-wife adaptation of A Doll's House as her MFA Thesis.

-Before moving to Pittsburgh, Jasmine was an Arizona-based Theatre Artist working as a director, choreographer, actor, dancer, teaching artist, and arts administrator.
+Before her time at Carnegie Mellon, Jasmine was an Arizona-based Theatre Artist working as a director, choreographer, actor, dancer, teaching artist, and arts administrator.
 She was the Director of Learning and Education for Arizona Theatre Company (ATC), for two years after serving as the company's Education Associate for three.
 In her time at ATC, she founded ATCteen and the ATCteen Council to provide free, accessible and equitable theatre education focusing on leadership, craftmanship and the empowerment of teen artists, successfully ran a flagship of TCG's Veterans Playwriting Projects, deepened community partnerships, and expanded education programming to adult artists and community members.

 As a Director and Choreographer Jasmine works on both professional and teen productions and loves new works, transforming classics, collaborative processes and bringing an awareness of movement to everything she does.

-As a performer Jasmine has been both an actor and dancer.
-She was a company member with the modern dance company ZUZI!
+As a performer, Jasmine has been both an actor and dancer.
+She was a company member of the modern dance company ZUZI!
 Dance, and has acted with Saratoga Shakespeare Company, Winding Road Theatre Ensemble, Something Something Theatre, Momentum Theatre Troupe, 24 Hour Plays, Roadrunner Theatre Company, Solas Nua Boston, and Theatre Kapow.
 Jasmine studied theatre and dance at Union College in upstate NY, where she graduated Summa Cum laude.
-She also trained as an actor with New York Stage and Film’s Powerhouse Apprentice Program, Saratoga Shakespeare Company and SITI Company.
+She also trained as an actor with New York Stage and Film’s Powerhouse Apprentice Program, Saratoga Shakespeare Company, and SITI Company.

 When not near the stage you can find Jasmine pulling tarot cards or tending to her cat and plants.